Barndon99/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Completed in three days.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project was excellent practice with JQuery, AJAX, CSS/SASS, and JS on the front end, as well as Express, and MongoDB on the back end!
+The focus of this project was implementing a functional single page application.
+Front end was certainly the focus, and I would add registration/login functionality next.

 ## Getting Started